tenzir/tenzir/web/docs/use-cases/build-a-security-data-lake.md

 e.g., to deploy machine-learning models for in-band inference, perform feature extraction to obtain word/sentence/graph/image embeddings, or simply integrate a third-party library via C++ or Python.

+In summary, Tenzir is much more than just connecting sources and sinks.
+You get a vehicle for executing security-specific workloads at a location of your choice.

 ### Full control over data normalization